Guidelines for Clients

 - As soon as a counselor is available, you will be scheduled for an initial consultation appointment.
 Personal issue and goals will be discussed.
 Your counselor will discuss with you whether further counseling would be helpful or desired.

-- Occasionally, due to high demand for services, we have to place your name on a waiting list.
+- Occasionally, due to high demand for services, we have to place your name on our call back list.
 We understand that the best time to address your issues is when you have made the decision to come into our office and strive to minimize waiting times the best we can.

 - As meetings progress, your therapist will get to know more about you and your concerns, collaborate with you about what is needed, and adjust accordingly to facilitate achievement of your goals.